SMAPPNYU/smapputil/README.md

 ```

 *returns* a json file that writes to disk with the resulting tweet objects in JSON format

+note: fields `smapp_term` and `smapp_count` are added to each tweet object to tell you which term the tweet war queried for and what its count in the query was.

 note: input is json or csv, csv must be a one column csv with `id_str` as the column, json is just a json list ['id_one', 'id_two']